-- A glitch in Assassin's Creed IV: Black Flag can cause the water under the ship Jackdaw to render incorrectly or not at all, resulting in a steep-sided hole in the ocean where the ship ought to be.
+- Assassin's Creed IV: Black Flag: A glitch can cause the water under the ship Jackdaw to render incorrectly or not at all, resulting in a steep-sided hole in the ocean where the ship ought to be.

-- Final Fantasy XII: The Ridorana Cataract is a huge sinkhole/whirlpool at the eastern edge of the sea that prevents access to the land beyond — ordinary ships get pulled into the cataract, while regular airships lose power if passing over it since the whole area is a jagd.
+- Final Fantasy XII: The Ridorana Cataract is a huge abyss at the eastern edge of the sea, ringed by immense waterfalls, that prevents access to the land beyond — ordinary ships get pulled into the cataract, while regular airships lose power if passing over it since the whole area is a jagd.

-- In Guilty Gear, this is what Japan has become after getting wiped off the face of the Earth by the command-type Gear Justice.
+- Guilty Gear: Japan is wiped off the face of the Earth by the command-type Gear Justice, leaving behind a large hole in the ocean ringed by waters constantly pouring down.
 Its most notable appearance is as a stage in Xrd.

 - Luigi's Mansion: Dark Moon: The Treacherous Mansion miraculously stands on a very precarious rock in the middle of a giant sea sinkhole.

-- One of the unlockable friend areas in Pokémon Mystery Dungeon: Rescue Team is the "Enclosed Island," which houses Deoxys.
-It appears as a rocky outcropping in the center of a circular waterfall◊ with a single narrow path leading off screen.
+- Pokémon Mystery Dungeon: Rescue Team: One of the unlockable friend areas is "Enclosed Island," which houses Deoxys after recruitment.
+It appears as a rocky outcropping at the center of a circular waterfall out in the ocean, accessible by a single narrow path that leads offscreen.